ArkoSammy12/nodura/README.md

 ## Usage

-Simply use the command `/nodura toggle [true|false]` to toggle the durability mechanic for yourself.
+Use the command `/nodura toggle [true|false]` to toggle the durability damage mechanic for yourself.
 You can also just do `/nodura toggle` to check the status of the toggle.

 ## Credits